sayedhfatimi/the-contemplative-path-posts/2025-05-26-debt-before-value-the-double-edged-sword-of-creation-through-credit/post.md

 ## The Price of Illusion

 There is a seductive simplicity to debt.
 It promises acceleration.
 It brings tomorrow into today.
-But if tomorrow never comes—if the value is never created—then all we’ve done is borrow against a fantasy.
+But if tomorrow never comes—if the value is never created—then all we've done is borrow against a fantasy.

 The problem is not debt itself.
 Debt is a technology of trust.
 It is an extension of belief in the future and in each other.
 But like all technologies, it must be used with care, boundaries, and ethics.